-Step outside at St. John of the Hermits
+Visit St. John of the Hermits

 Also like other sites of its considerable age, the building has been changed and influenced by many architectural styles and cultures, earning it a place among the UNESCO-recognized churches of northern Sicily.
-The courtyard is really the highlight here—with its arches, the remains of an Arab well, and abundant plants, it almost feels like a secret garden despite being in the center of Palermo.
+The courtyard is really the highlight here—with its arches, the remains of an Arab well, and abundant plants, it almost feels like a secret garden.

-Linger at the Praetorian Fountain
+See the Praetorian Fountain

 The gorgeous Pretorian Fountain (Fontana Pretoria) dominates the Piazza Pretoria in the heart of Palermo.
 Amazingly, the hulking creation was made in Florence and transported to this spot in 1574.
 The highly decorated statues depict ancient Greek gods including Zeus, Poseidon, and Apollo alongside nymphs, animals, and other mythological figures.